-An alternative method for starting a show is to double-click on a Presentations Show file in Windows Explorer.
+An alternative method for starting a show is to double-click on a Presentations slide show file in e.g. Windows Explorer.
 This will automatically start Presentations, open the file, display your slide show, and close Presentations again.

-To create such a file, simply open any Presentations document and save it in the "Presentations Show" file format.
-For this purpose, choose File > Save as and select Presentations Show in the Save as type dropdown list.
+To create such a file, simply open any Presentations document and save it in the "Presentations slide show" file format.
+For this purpose, choose the menu command File > Save as and select Presentations slide show in the Save as type dropdown list.

-More information about file formats can be found in the chapter "Working with other file formats" beginning on page 273.
+More information about file formats can be found in the chapter Working with other file formats.